George Fox University: Accomplishments

+In 2023, the women's golf team won the national championship after qualifying for the national tournament for 13 consecutive years.
+They were the third women's golf program west of the Mississippi and the first school in the Pacific Northwest to win the title.

+In 2024 the Stunt team was introduced as a varsity sport at George Fox.
+In its inaugural year, the team made it to the Division III national tournament as the fourth-place seed.
+They finished the tournament with a Third-place finish.
+The George Fox stunt team is currently the only ranked Division III program on the west coast.

 Football

 Football was reintroduced as a varsity sport at George Fox in the fall of 2014 after a 45-year hiatus from the sport.
 The head coach for the resurrection was Chris Casey, brother to former Bruin and current Oregon State Beaver baseball coach Pat Casey.

 Student life

 George Fox University is a full member of the Council for Christian Colleges and Universities.
 Students sign a lifestyle agreement, attend required chapel/current-event gatherings, and participate in service projects.
 No statement of faith or religious preference is required to attend, although the student body is overwhelmingly Christian.
 Faculty members and staff are required to sign a statement professing faith in traditionally Christian doctrines.

 The university hosts dozens of Christian speakers each year through twice-weekly chapel/current-event gatherings.
-Hundreds of students each year participate in Winter and Spring "Serve trips" throughout the Western United States, Mexico, and Canada.
-In groups of 10–25, students give a week of either break to provide volunteer labor for missions, homeless shelters, nonprofits, and other charitable causes.
-Faculty, staff, and students also participate in "Serve Day" each September.
-A weekday off from work and classes allows over 90% of eligible individuals the opportunity to volunteer at local churches, schools, nonprofits, etc. performing manual labor and maintenance work.
+Hundreds of students each year participate in "Serve trips" throughout the Western United States, Mexico, and Canada.
+In groups of 10–25, students provide volunteer labor for missions, homeless shelters, nonprofits, and other charitable causes.
+Faculty, staff, and students also participate in "Serve Day" each September: 90% of eligible individuals volunteer.

 George Fox University is a center for Quaker thought (although only about 5% of the student body are Quakers) and houses an extensive library of historical Quaker literature.
 The Northwest Yearly Meeting gathers each summer on campus and is headquartered adjacent to GFU.
-In 1984, the university founded its Center for Peace Learning, now known as the Center for Peace and Justice, as an outgrowth of its connection to the Friends peace testimony.
+In 1984, the university founded its Center for Peace Learning, now known as the Center for Peace and Justice.